Mid-contract price rises: How they work

-Broadband providers have increasingly taken to raising their prices each year using a method based on inflation.
+Broadband and mobile providers have increasingly taken to raising their prices each year for customers stuck within a minimum term contract.

 bill worried